dhuseby/did-git-spec/did-git-spec.md

 # Implementation Notes

-- the git did information will be stored in the .did directory, and will function similar to .gitignore
+- the git did information will be stored in the `did` directory, and will function similar to README.md + LICENSE + CONTRIBUTORS boilerplate currently recommended.
     - by not placing it in the .git directory, means that the information can participate in the git history and shallow clones
-- Layout of .did dir?
+- Layout of `did` directory?
-    - `.did/repo.did`
+    - `did/repo.did`
-        - include hash of governance.md?
+        - include hash of governance.json?
-    - `.did/<author key id>.did`
+    - `did/<author key id>did`
-    - `.did/governance.md`
+    - `did/governance.json`
         - Considering moving this to the repo.did as a path
         - These are the contributor terms and conditions
-        - acceptance of the governance model is indicated in each `.did/<author key id>.did` by including a signature over the governance.md
+        - acceptance of the governance model is indicated in each `did/<author key id>.did` by including a signature over the governance.md
 - Schemas (@context)
-    - `.did/repo.did`
+    - `did/repo.did`
-        - path to governance.md
+        - path to governance.json
         - canonical URL
         - list of maintainers
             - every element is `the <author key id>.did`